Our Premium Decaf Coffee – The Unique Decaffeination Process that makes it stand apart from the rest

 Founded in 1970, CR3 is a company belonging to the Hermsen group, boasting a legacy spanning more than 80 years in providing caffeine extraction and raw coffee bean refinement services to different businesses in the coffee industry.

-In 1988, they developed a novel decaffeination process, in which Liquid Dicarboxylic acid at a relatively low atmospheric pressure and temperature could be used to remove caffeine from the raw coffee beans.
+In 1988, they developed a novel decaffeination process, in which Liquid Dicarboxylic acid at a relatively low atmospheric pressure and temperature could be used to remove caffeine from raw coffee beans.
 The milder conditions of the process in terms of pressure and temperature helps the coffee beans to retain their original taste, richness, flavor, and aroma.
 Every year, the state-of-the-art facilities at CR3 can process 15,000 tons of coffee!

 A Simplified Overview of the Process